 You can take TransJogja bus, if you want to go in cheaper way.
 Take Line 1A or 1B and drop at Prambanan Bus Stop.
-It’s almost there, but don’t continue on foot.
+It’s almost there, but don’t carry on by food.
 I suggest you to take an ojek (motorcycle taxi) or taxi.
 From Prambanan, go straight to the east.
 After reaching Piyungan Market, turn right or southwards.
 Just follow the direction signs, then.

 Barong, the Symmetrical Temple